Inside The True Story Of Balloon Boy, The 6-Year-Old Who Was Reported To Be Lost In A Rogue Balloon

 “Richard and Mayumi have paid the price in the eyes of the public, served their sentences, and it’s time for all of us to move on,” read a statement from the governor.
 “It’s time to no longer let a permanent criminal record from the balloon boy saga follow and drag down the parents for the rest of their lives.”

 The felony conviction had severely limited the opportunities Richard Heene could pursue.
-He dreamed of appearing on Shark Tank with one of his inventions, for instance, but couldn’t due to the show’s policy regarding felonies.
-But prior to the Balloon Boy incident, he had also been co-writing papers for the National Weather Digest and accompanying researchers from the National Oceanic and Atmospheric Administration during Hurricane Wilma.
+He dreamed of appearing on Shark Tank with one of his inventions, for instance, but he couldn’t due to the show’s policy regarding felonies.
+Prior to the Balloon Boy incident, he had also been co-writing papers for the National Weather Digest and accompanying researchers from the National Oceanic and Atmospheric Administration during Hurricane Wilma.

 Sure, he was a bit odd, but he was also playing exactly the kind of role reality television producers craved.

 Thankfully, his children have fared better.
 They work together, play music, and largely keep to themselves, not seeking out the same sort of fame their father had so desperately wanted.
-Time for them has passed, and so has the cage of the Balloon Boy.
+Time has passed for them, and so has the cage of the Balloon Boy.

 But one final twist in the story spelled more trouble for the Heenes.

-In 2024, 5280 updated their original story with new information: They had acquired Mayumi’s handwritten notes from 2009, thanks to her attorney Lee Christian.
+In 2024, 5280 updated their original story with new information: They had acquired Mayumi’s handwritten notes from 2009.

-The notes seemed to confirm what investigators believed — the whole thing had been a hoax.
-Falcon, it seemed, was meant to hide in the basement, not the attic, but other than that, Mayumi’s notes spelled out a clear motive and plan.
+The notes seemed to confirm what investigators had believed: The whole thing was a hoax.
+Falcon was meant to hide in the basement, not the attic, but other than that, Mayumi’s notes spelled out a clear motive and plan.

 Mayumi Heene